15 Personalized Sales Email Samples That Actually Book Meetings (2026)

 Hi [Name], Following up on our conversation about [topic].
 Does [next step agreed] still make sense to move forward with?
 [Name]

-Sample 13: New company signal after silence
+Sample 13: New company signal after silence10-16% reply rate

 Subject: [their company signal]